Pink-Crab/Perique-Registerables/docs/Meta_Box.md

 $meta_box = Meta_Box::normal('my_meta_box_key_1');
 ```

-Depending on your preferences, you can use the static constructor to create your Meta_Box a single chained method call.
+Depending on your preferences, you can use the static constructor to create your Meta_Box, or a single chained method call.

 ***